DLBCL Relapse Chances and Treatment Options | MyLymphomaTeam

 Clinical Trials

-You may be interested in joining a clinical trial to try an experimental DLBCL treatment.
+If you’re interested in gaining access to experimental DLBCL treatments, you may consider joining an oncology clinical trial.
 Clinical trials can be an option at any point in DLBCL treatment but may be recommended if your DLBCL continues to relapse after trying a second- or third-line treatment.
 Doctors and researchers are investigating new targeted therapies and monoclonal antibodies (lab-engineered protein drugs) to treat relapsed DLBCL.
 To learn more about clinical trials, talk to your oncologist.

 Find Your Team